Rouhani shows determination to end embassy attacks in Iran

 "This has been always a paradox in the Islamic Republic," said Hossein Rassam, a former political adviser at the British embassy in Tehran.

-"While the revolutionary state condones or supports such attacks to capitalize on their revolutionary momentum, the administration dismisses them as it should deal with their diplomatic consequences," he added.
+"While the revolutionary state condones or supports such attacks to capitalise on their revolutionary momentum, the administration dismisses them as it should deal with their diplomatic consequences," he added.

 In a signal of how Western ties with Iran have thawed, Britain reopened its embassy in Tehran in August.
 The nuclear deal also prompted a flurry of European visits aimed at positioning for the end of Iran's economic isolation.